 Our current system of programs and services are largely either parent-centered or child-centered.
-The 2-Generational Approach out of Ascend at the Aspen Institute provides opportunities for, and meets the needs of, children and their families together.
-This approach focuses on outcomes around early childhood education; postsecondary and employment pathways; health and well-being; economic assets like stable housing and savings; and community connections like friends, family, and other social groups for both the child and the adults in each family.
+The 2-Generational Approach out of Ascend at the Aspen Institute focuses equally and intentionally on services and opportunities for both the child and the adults in each unique family.
+This whole-family approach focuses on five core areas: early childhood education; postsecondary and employment pathways; health and well-being; economic assets like stable housing and savings; and community connections like friends, family, and other social groups for both the child and the adults in their life.

 Learn more about the components of the 2-Generational Approach in Aspen’s 2-Generation Playbook, and via Ascend's slide deck from United Way's Spirit Summit in June 2017.